i Employment law framework

-An illegal transfer of workers is understood to take place where any of the following circumstances is present:
+An illegal assignment of employees is understood to have taken place where any of the following circumstances is present:

-- a the purpose of the service contracts between the companies is limited to a mere deployment of the workers of the transferring company to the benefiting company; or
+- the purpose of the service contracts between the companies is limited to deployment of the employees of the transferring company to the benefiting company; or

-- b the transferring company has no stable activity or organisation of its own, it does not have the means necessary to undertake its activity, or it does not exercise the functions inherent to its status as an employer.
+- the transferring company has no stable activity or organisation of its own, it does not have the means necessary to undertake its activity or it does not exercise the functions inherent to its status as an employer.

 iii Probationary periods

 Employment can be subject to a probationary period.
 Employers use this to assess the employee’s suitability and performance.
 A probationary period should be specified in the contract of employment.
 It will generally last:

 - two months for unqualified employees or three months in companies with fewer than 25 employees; or

 - one year at the start of a permanent contract to support entrepreneurs.

 The employer can terminate the contract during a probationary period without reason, without notice and without compensation.
 If, however, an employee performed the same functions under a different prior contract with the same company he or she cannot be dismissed without reason, notice or compensation, as the current probationary period will be considered void.
 If the contract is terminated for a discriminatory reason, the termination will be considered void.